nikhilkurian/nikhilkurian.github.io/_pages/about.md

 <h2>Recent Updates </h2>

+1. I joined as a research fellow at the Australian institute for machine learning, Adelaide, Australia - Nov,2023
-1. One paper entitled "Improved Multi-Step, Multi-Variate, and Spatiotemporal 5G Data Usage Forecasting Without Deploying Data Imputation Techniques" got accepted in IEEE Globecom conference 2023.
+2. One paper entitled "Improved Multi-Step, Multi-Variate, and Spatiotemporal 5G Data Usage Forecasting Without Deploying Data Imputation Techniques" got accepted in IEEE Globecom conference 2023.
 This is our first publication from Fujitsu Research India - August 2023
-2. A paper entitled "Heterogeneous graphs model spatial relationships between biological entities for breast cancer diagnosis" got accepted in MICCAI workshops - August 2023.
+3. A paper entitled "Heterogeneous graphs model spatial relationships between biological entities for breast cancer diagnosis" got accepted in MICCAI workshops - August 2023.
-3. Successfully defended my PhD thesis entitled "Cautious and Robust Deep Learning Algorithms for Medical Image Analysis", Department of Electrical Engineering, IIT Bombay - May 2023.
+4. Successfully defended my PhD thesis entitled "Cautious and Robust Deep Learning Algorithms for Medical Image Analysis", Department of Electrical Engineering, IIT Bombay - May 2023.
-4. The Journal of Pathology has recently accepted a paper titled "Multiscale deep learning framework captures systemic immune features in lymph nodes predictive of triple negative breast cancer outcome in large-scale studies."
+5. The Journal of Pathology has recently accepted a paper titled "Multiscale deep learning framework captures systemic immune features in lymph nodes predictive of triple negative breast cancer outcome in large-scale studies."
 This publication is the result of collaborative efforts between our team and researchers from Kings College London, as well as other institutions representing seven different countries - April 2023.
-5. A journal entitled "Efficient Quality Control of Whole Slide Pathology Images with Human-in-the-Loop Training" has been accepted in the Journal of Pathology Informatics.
+6. A journal entitled "Efficient Quality Control of Whole Slide Pathology Images with Human-in-the-Loop Training" has been accepted in the Journal of Pathology Informatics.
 Congratulations to all co-authors! - March 2023.
-6. Our paper "Improving Mitosis Detection Via UNet-based Adversarial Domain Homogenizer" won the best paper award in BIOIMAGING 2023, Lisbon Portugal.
+7. Our paper "Improving Mitosis Detection Via UNet-based Adversarial Domain Homogenizer" won the best paper award in BIOIMAGING 2023, Lisbon Portugal.
 Congratulations to all co-authors - March 2023.